BytecodeDL/metadata-model/README.md

   with IDEs.

 * Language-agnostic source code metadata that categorize source constructs (and provide their location).
-An example generators of these metadata is [antlr2datalog](https://github.com/gfour/antlr2datalog/).
+An example generator of these metadata is [antlr2datalog](https://github.com/gfour/antlr2datalog/).